Best No-Annual-Fee Credit Cards for March 2025

 The best credit cards with no annual fees cost nothing to own, usually won’t require you to keep track of rotating categories, and can often provide consistent rewards on your spending.

-The Wells Fargo Autograph is a solid choice for everyday purchases.
-You earn 3x points for things like ordering takeout, commuting, putting gas in your tank, and even streaming Netflix.
+With the Wells Fargo Autograph, you earn 3x points for things like ordering takeout, commuting, putting gas in your tank, and even streaming Netflix.
 All other purchases earn 1x points.
 No annual fee required.

 Your points can be redeemed to make travel arrangements such as booking flights or hotel stays, for gift cards, or as a statement credit.

-The Discover it Cash Back is another great card for the budget-savvy, with one of the highest reward rates for a card with no annual fee.
-Each quarter you can earn 5% cashback in specific categories, up to $1,500 in purchases (then 1% and activation required).
+With the Discover it Cash Back, each quarter you can earn 5% cashback in specific categories, up to $1,500 in purchases (then 1% and activation required).

 Discover's cashback categories rotate and can range from filling up your gas tank to using your card in a digital wallet like Apple Pay.
 All other purchases outside of the featured quarterly category are eligible for 1% cashback.